Everyday Nourishing Foods

 khichdi in a plate

 Kitchari or Khichdi is an Indian dish with rice and lentils with a porridge-like consistency.
-Kitchari is easy to digest and is usually served to people under the weather.
 In some regions of India, this khichdi is served as the first food for babies.
 And in Ayurveda, Kitchari is considered as a cleansing food.

 Ingredients

-• Lentils: Traditional kitchari recipe uses yellow lentils (split yellow gram or moong dal or mung dal) as it is easier to digest.
+• Lentils: The traditional kitchari recipe uses yellow lentils (split yellow gram or moong dal or mung dal).
 As khichdi is comfort food and easy to make on even busy days, I make this dish very often, and I use different lentils like red lentils (masoor dal), brown lentils (sabut masoor dal), split green mung beans (split moong dal), pigeon peas (toor dal).
 The taste and texture of the dish vary accordingly.

 • Veggies: I always add veggies to the khichdi to make it wholesome.
 Veggies like potato, carrots, pumpkin, bottle gourd, zucchini, squash, tomato, green peas, and french beans go well in this recipe.
 You can use leafy veggies as well.
 Add them at the end and cook for a couple of minutes.